After years of pain and suffering, Kyabram woman meets brother for the first time - Shepparton News

 “The attendant wasn’t in the shed where you bought your tickets and cigarettes, so I grabbed all the money and stuffed it down my pants,” Tracey said.

-Having nothing beautiful of her own, she paid a girl at her school $2 from the stolen money just to wear the girl's necklace.
+Having nothing beautiful of her own, she paid a girl at her school $2 from the stolen money just to wear her necklace.

-The next day when Tracey was paying her family’s bills, as was customary, her adoptive dad came to pick her up.

-“The girl’s parents rang my dad and said: ‘Your daughter has stolen a whole lot of money and paid my daughter to wear a necklace, and she’s lost it’,” she said.
+“The girl’s parents rang my dad and said: ‘Your daughter has stolen a whole lot of money and paid my daughter to wear a necklace, and she’s lost it’,” Tracey said.

-“My adoptive parents didn’t love me; his (my adoptive dad's) response was to call the police on a little girl.”
+“My adoptive parents didn’t love me; his response was to call the police on a little girl.”

-But instead of landing her in trouble, this next twist in Tracey’s story finally got the wheels of justice slowly grinding, starting with an interview that prompted the authorities to ask why she was stealing.
+But instead of landing her in trouble, this next twist in Tracey’s story finally got the wheels of justice slowly grinding, starting with an interview which prompted the authorities to start asking why she was stealing.

 “I had to go to children’s court and l can still picture it to this day,” she said, her voice faltering.

-“I stood in the witness box and was told that I wasn’t going back to their house — looked over to my adoptive parents and saw they didn’t care.
+“I stood in the witness box and was told that I wasn’t going back to their house, looked over to my adoptive parents and saw they didn’t care,” she said.

-“I used to clean her (my adoptive mum's) house at five or six years old.”
+“I used to clean the house at five or six years old.”

-The next thing she knew, Tracey's face was plastered in the Ballarat News, up for adoption once again.
+The next thing she knew, her face was plastered in the Ballarat News, an adoption prospect once again.

 A year later, she joined a children’s home in Melbourne where there were already two sisters and three sets of two brothers — Tracey was the only one on her own.